otaviopavoni/otaviopavoni/README.md

 - About me:
 <br>🕶️ I’m 17.
-I write code.
-<br>📖 I’m currently learning Python.
-<br> I have hyperfocus on Linux.
-<br>On this profile I post projects I wrote which I'm proud of.
-<br>Born in Brazil 🇧🇷
+I'm a philosopher, graphic designer and software engineer.
+<br>🧑‍💻 Open-source developer and contributor.

  ##